GeertVG/geertvg.github.io/books/programmable_logic_controllers/chapter2/safety.md

 - Necessary protective measures for risks that cannot be eliminated,
 - Information in the form of pictograms, manuals, and possibly training courses that inform operators about residual risks and indicate whether personal protective equipment is required.

-## Summary of safety in the Machinery Directive:
+## Summary of safety in the Machinery Directive

 Control systems must be designed and constructed in such a way as to prevent hazardous situations from arising.
 Above all, they must be designed and constructed in such a way that:
 - They can withstand the intended operating stresses and external influences,